 In 2015, the BBC called to light a secret conference in the United Kingdom that aimed to promote the use of MMS (miracle mineral solution).
 Then, in 2016, Eyewitness News and ABC News found a network in Southern California furthering their cause using Facebook.

 The solution they’re promoting is far from miraculous, however, since it’s actually a chemical called chlorine dioxide.
-Sadly, parents are putting their children at a huge risk by using the chemical, and all out of desperation for a treatable condition.
-The bottom line: Using bleach for autism treatment is wrong.
+Sadly, parents are putting their children at a huge risk by using the chemical out of desperation for a treatment.
+The bottom line: using bleach for autism treatment is wrong.

 These parents would be better off finding proven treatment in which autistic kids are showing marked improvement.
 An autism diagnosis is not a death sentence, and more kids on the spectrum are now gaining an enormous level of independence.

 Autism spectrum disorder (ASD) can have a broad set of symptoms.
 Many children will show these symptoms to varying degrees, and some may lean toward a specific subtype such as Asperger syndrome.

 In general, however, you should find several indications that your child isn’t developing the same way as others.
 Look for:

 - Lack of interest in playing with children the same age

 - Little-to-no eye contact

 - Difficulty understanding non-literal language like humor or sarcasm